trufflesuite/trufflesuite.com/src/docs/teams/reference/permissions-disclosure.md

 ### **Write** access to code

+...

 ### **Read** access to administration, issues, and metadata

+...

 ### **Read** access to checks, commit statuses, and pull requests

+Reading these allows Truffle Teams to trigger builds automatically on commits and pull requests.

 ## User Permissions

 ### **Read** access to emails

+...